Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Conclusions

 \section{Conclusions}

 We have developed a unified machine learning potential of \textit{ab initio} quality, which, for the first time, enables a comprehensive examination of hydrogen diffusion in bridgmanite and post-perovskite under the Earth's lower mantle conditions.
 Our systematic analysis of factors influencing hydrogen diffusivity demonstrates that hydrogen diffusion is highly sensitive to defect mechanism, temperature, and pressure, while relatively insensitive to water content.
 The trade-off between pressure and temperature leads to a nearly constant hydrogen diffusivity in the lower mantle along the geotherm.
-Among the {four} defect mechanisms examined, {\simg{} and \sial{}} show similar patterns and yield the highest hydrogen diffusivity, which may result from the low activation enthalpy.
+Among the {four} defect mechanisms examined, (Mg + 2H)\textsubscript{Si} and (Al + H)\textsubscript{Si} show similar patterns and yield the highest hydrogen diffusivity, which may result from the low activation enthalpy.
 Hydrogen diffuses overall faster in post-perovskite than in bridgmanite, especially at relatively low temperatures.
 In addition, these two minerals exhibit distinct anisotropies of hydrogen diffusion.
 Based on our diffusivity results, we conclude that hydrogen diffusion is sluggish on the geological time scale, suggesting that the water distribution in the lower mantle may be localized and highly heterogeneous.
-We also calculate the electrical conductivities contributed by hydrogen diffusion in bridgmanite and post-perovskite. {When hydrogen incorporates via \simg{} and \sial{} defects, the proton conductivity of bridgmanite falls within the same order of magnitude as the reported lower mantle conductivity profile and can well explain its lateral heterogeneity, indicating that we can potentially deduce water distribution by analyzing electrical conductivity variations in the lower mantle.}
+We also calculate the electrical conductivities contributed by hydrogen diffusion in bridgmanite and post-perovskite.
+When hydrogen incorporates via (Mg + 2H)\textsubscript{Si} and (Al + H)\textsubscript{Si} defects, the proton conductivity of bridgmanite falls within the same order of magnitude as the reported lower mantle conductivity profile and can well explain its lateral heterogeneity, indicating that one can potentially deduce water distribution by analyzing electrical conductivity variations in the lower mantle.